sourcegraph/sourcegraph-public-snapshot/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Issue template
+name: Bug report
-about: The template to use when filing Sourcegraph bug reports or feature requests.
+about: Report bugs and unexpected behavior

 ---